Oak Hill Capital

 From 1986 to 1998, the firm conducted its investment activities as the family office of Robert Bass.

 In 1999, the firm raised its first outside capital and formed OHCP I, a $1.6 billion private equity fund.
 In 2004, the firm formed OHCP II, a $2.5 billion private equity fund, and in 2007, the firm formed OHCP III, a $3.8 billion private equity fund.
 In 2016, the firm formed OHCP IV, a ~$2.7 billion private equity fund.
 In 2019, the firm formed OHCP V, a ~$3.8 billion private equity fund.
+In 2022, the firm formed OHCP VI, a ~$3.5 billion private equity fund.
+In 2024, the Firm formed Oak Hill Digital Opportunities Fund (“OHDOP”), a $1.3 billion digital infrastructure overage private equity fund.
+In 2025, the Firm launched its seventh flagship fund, OHCP VII.

 Capital Responsibility